jchildren/jchildren.github.io/_projects/unreal-level-gen.md

 description: "An UE4 level generator"
 ---

+I started this project after running though some of the UE4 programming tutorials and becoming particularly enchanted with the [procedural level generation video][tutorial].
+That was done through UE4 blueprints however and with tiles and I was interested in having both walls and multiple floors so I started working on this.

 <center>

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Testing out the basic data structures for my map generator in UE4.
 Next step: walls on multiple sides. <a href="https://t.co/6Ikc55Z0fv">pic.twitter.com/6Ikc55Z0fv</a></p>&mdash; John Children (@john_children) <a href="https://twitter.com/john_children/status/665423787622576128">November 14, 2015</a></blockquote>